Why You Should Have Turmeric Every Day

 4. Improves mental health

 Curcumin has been found to possess anti-depressant and other mental health benefits in several studies.
-It is thought to aid mental health primarily through its anti-inflammatory and antioxidant actions but it might also act as a monoamine oxidase (MAO) enzyme inhibitor (the enzymes which breaks down neurotransmitters such as serotonin).
-Other studies have found that curcumin might also be useful in treating anxiety.
-A systematic review article of studies performed found that curcumin may be effective in treating OCD, PTSD, bipolar disorder, and other psychiatric disorders and has the strongest evidence for the treatment of major depressive disorder.
+It is thought to aid mental health primarily through its anti-inflammatory and antioxidant actions but it might also act as a monoamine oxidase (MAO) enzyme10 inhibitor (the enzymes which breaks down neurotransmitters such as serotonin).
+Other studies have found that curcumin might also be useful in treating anxiety11.
+A systematic review article12 of studies performed found that curcumin may be effective in treating OCD, PTSD, bipolar disorder, and other psychiatric disorders and has the strongest evidence for the treatment of major depressive disorder.

 5. Improvements in inflammatory bowel diseases